whgDosumi/AWS-Labs/EFS/EFS.md

 5. For the purposes of this exercise, leave everything as default and click Next.
 6. On the Network Access page, we can configure which AZs will have mount points.
 Each of these will need to be configured with your **SG-EFS SG**.
 On each mount target, under security groups, hit the X on the default SG and add your SG-EFS group.
 Each mount target should have the SG-EFS security group only, like so:
 ![](9.png)
+    - Mount points define where resources can connect to your EFS.
+So, if you only specify one subnet, only resources in that subnet can access it.
 7. Click Next and then click Next on the File System Policy page as well.
 Finally, hit "Create" to create your EFS.

 ## Create EC2 Instance and Attach our EFS